Enhanced Cauchy Schwarz inequality and some of its statistical applications: Applications of the enhanced Cauchy-Schwarz and Buzano inequalities

 Notice that by applying (\ref{product}) to $x'= x-\bar x u$ and $y'= y- \bar y u$ we get the sample covariance estimate

 where $\overline{s}(x)^2\equiv \frac{1}{n}||x||^2-\overline x^2$.
 Furthermore, squaring (\ref{product}) gives

-Finally we notice that, in the same vein, one may choose $H=L^2(\cF,Q)$, $\cF$ a sigma-algebra, $Q$ a probability measure, and $<X,Y>\equiv \E (XY)$.
-For any $X\in H$ define the one-dimensional projection $PX\equiv <X,1>1=(\E X)1$.
-In this case $D(X,Y|P)=|\E X||\E Y|+\sigma_X\sigma_Y$ and (\ref{sqaring}) implies
+Finally we notice that, in the same vein, one may choose $H=L^2(S,\cF,Q)$, $\cF$ a sigma-algebra, $Q$ a probability measure, and $\langle X,Y\rangle \equiv \E (XY)$.
+For any $X\in H$ define the one-dimensional projection $PX\equiv \langle X,1\rangle 1=(\E X)1$.
+In this case $D(X,Y|P)=|\E X||\E Y|+\sigma_X\sigma_Y$ and (\ref{squaring}) implies

-which is the main result presented in Walker (2017), jointly with a pair of nice applications.
+which is the main result presented in (\cite{W}), jointly with a pair of nice applications.
 It must be remarked that in case both $X$ and $Y$ have zero mean the estimate (\ref{seeH}) offers no improvement over CS, and the same it holds for centered data in the previously displayed sample estimates.
-This is due to the fact that the chosen $P$ is projecting onto a subspace orthogonal to $W=\{X\in L^2:\E(X)=0\}$.\\
+This is due to the fact that the chosen $P$ is projecting onto a subspace orthogonal to $W=\{X\in L^2:\E(X)=0\}$.\\ \ \\ {\bf{Example3.2(Sample cross-covariance)}} Let us consider the sample cross-covariance function $\overline R_{(x,y)}(h)$ among two temporal sequences of observations $(x_1,x_2,\ldots,x_n)$ and $(y_1,y_2,\ldots,y_n)$: